-- (m) Consists of partners' capital for periods prior to July 30, 1999, since our predecessor, Cross Country Staffing, was a partnership. - (n) Reflects the following adjustments if the offering and the Heritage and ClinForce acquisitions had occurred on January 1, 2000: - additional amortization expense for the six months ended June 30, 2001 of \$0.2 million related to \$35.4 million of goodwill and other intangibles acquired in the Heritage and ClinForce acquisitions; - a reduction in interest expense for the six months ended June 30, 2001 of \$5.4 million as a result of the repayment of \$37.7 million of senior subordinated debt (12.00% interest rate) and \$75.2 million of borrowings outstanding under our credit facility using the weighted average interest rate in effect during the six months ended June 30, 2001 (9.17%); and - additional income tax expense for the six months ended June 30, 2001 of \$2.0 million as a result of the above adjustments. - (o) Reflects the following adjustments as if the offering had occurred on June 30, 2001: - increase in stockholders' equity of \$114.8 million of net proceeds from the offering; and - repayment of \$37.7 million of senior subordinated debt, plus a \$1.5 million redemption premium, and repayment of \$75.2 million of borrowings outstanding under our credit facility and includes the effects of the redemption premium and the write-off of \$6.6 million of debt issuance costs, net of taxes.
+- (m) Consists of partners' capital for periods prior to July 30, 1999, since our predecessor, Cross Country Staffing, was a partnership. - (n) Reflects the following adjustments if the offering and the Heritage and ClinForce acquisitions had occurred on January 1, 2000: - additional amortization expense for the six months ended June 30, 2001 of \$0.2 million related to \$35.4 million of goodwill and other intangibles acquired in the Heritage and ClinForce acquisitions; - a reduction in interest expense for the six months ended June 30, 2001 of \$5.7 million as a result of the repayment of \$37.7 million of senior subordinated debt (12.00% interest rate) plus an approximate \$1.5 million redemption premium and \$81.7 million of borrowings outstanding under our credit facility using the weighted average interest rate in effect during the six months ended June 30, 2001 (9.17%).
+As adjusted amounts do not include the use of \$1.2 million of proceeds to repay pay-in-kind notes issued between June 30, 2001 and October 1, 2001, and a related redemption premium; and - additional income tax expense for the six months ended June 30, 2001 of \$2.1 million as a result of the above adjustments. - (o) Reflects the following adjustments as if the offering had occurred on June 30, 2001: - increase in stockholders' equity of \$122.0 million of net proceeds from the offering; and - repayment of \$37.7 million of senior subordinated debt, plus an approximate \$1.5 million redemption premium, and repayment of \$81.7 million of borrowings outstanding under our credit facility and includes the effects of the redemption premium and the write-off of \$6.6 million of debt issuance costs, net of taxes.
+As adjusted amounts do not include the use of \$1.2 million of proceeds to repay pay-in-kind notes issued between June 30, 2001 and October 1, 2001, and a related redemption premium.